/

 Figure: Regulating Blood Pressure: The Renin-Angiotensin-Aldosterone System - MSD Manual Consumer Version

-• Q #2: What is the difference between innate and adaptive immunity?
+• Q #2: What is the difference between a solid and a liquid?

 Answer Explanation